-may come by the power of the creator and his wisdom that in all through life by superstitious bigotry and erroneous beliefs, not eager to investigate the truth.
+This mysterious Key of science was concealed for centuries from the Despots and the Grandees of the Italian soil, the extent of which tyranny held the People in ignorance, attended from birth and through life by superstitious bigotry and erroneous beliefs, not eager to investigate the truth.
 But now the age has come in which the fogs of ignorance are to be ended, making way for the light of the truth the people have so long yearned for, in which freedom is given to humanity to truly study and to know the foundation of this Science divine so called because revealed from the Angel of God, that was otherwise hidden.

-A Teacher, living in truth and prayer for humanity, has restored this Key accurately, studied from the scholars so that our Italy can be counted among those accomplished in hidden Sciences, as in the
+A Teacher, living in truth and prayer for humanity, has restored this Key accurately, studied from the scholars so that our Italy can be counted among those accomplished in hidden Sciences, as in the other Nations.